Configuring your cloud provider

 policy = data.aws_iam_policy_document.combined_policy_documents.json

-After you have completed the steps above, please contact Nitrado to confirm that the setup is complete, and provide us with the ARN of the role you created previously, as we need it on our end to access your account.
+After completing the steps above, contact Nitrado and provide us with the ARN of the role you created.
+We need it to validate the setup and access your account.